abinit/abinit/doc/tutorial/nuc.md

 The code reports each contribution separately if requested.

-The electric field gradient computation is performed at the end of a ground- state calculation, and takes almost no additional time.
+The electric field gradient computation is performed at the end of a ground-state calculation, and takes almost no additional time.
 The tutorial file is for stishovite, a polymorph of SiO$_2$.
 In addition to typical ground state variables, only two additional variables are added:

     prtefg  2